antonlydell/Pandemy/docs/source/user_guide/sqlite/initialization.rst

    >>> db = pandemy.SQLiteDb('my_db_does_not_exist.db', must_exist=True)
    Traceback (most recent call last):
    ...
-   pandemy.exceptions.DatabaseFileNotFoundError: file = my_db_does_not_exist.db does not exist and and must_exist = True.
+   pandemy.exceptions.DatabaseFileNotFoundError: file='my_db_does_not_exist.db' does not exist and and must_exist=True.
 Cannot instantiate the SQLite DatabaseManager.